 Moving Forward

-Moving forward from an accident is a complex and difficult thing to do.
-Regardless of how you were involved, there is a chance that you have suffered from both an emotional and physical injury, and will need to devote time to healing both.
-Mostly, these psychological responses should fade with time, but if they don’t–don’t feel bad about seeking help.
+Moving forward from an accident is a complex and difficult process.
+Regardless of how you were involved, there is a chance that you have suffered both emotional and physical injuries and will need to devote time to healing both.
+Typically, these psychological responses should fade with time, but if they don’t, don’t hesitate to seek help.